microsoft/react-native-windows-samples/website/versioned_docs/version-0.64/customizing-SDK-versions.md

 - Importing the package's build properties and targets

 For C# apps, the two steps are combined thanks to the built-in  [`<PackageReference>`](https://docs.microsoft.com/nuget/consume-packages/package-references-in-project-files) support.
+However, C# apps restore NuGet packages to a location under your user profile, whereas C++ projects expect NuGet packages to be in the solution directory.
+The Microsoft.ReactNative project which implements the RNW framework is a C++ project so it needs to be able to find the WinUI package under the solution `packages` directory.
+A workaround for this, is to edit the file `node_modules\react-native-windows\Microsoft.ReactNative\packages.config` to update the WinUI version and have it restore to the solution directory correctly.

 C++ apps use `packages.config` to specify the set of NuGet packages, and then manually import the right `.props` and `.targets` files from the package.